Neuroinflammation

 Methods

-• Animal models of MS and stroke
+• Animal models of MS, stroke and Alzheimer’s disease

 • Mouse and human in vitro models of the blood-cerebrospinal fluid barriers